oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 You can specify up to two network time protocol servers that the hypervisor will use to synchronize its system clock.

 <div class="alert alert-info">
-**Important:** You must specify the same time servers as the Red Hat Enterprise Virtualization Manager to ensure all system clocks throughout the Red Hat Enterprise Virtualization environment are synchronized.
+**Important:** You must specify the same time servers as oVirt to ensure all system clocks throughout the oVirt environment are synchronized.

 </div>
 ⁠